seiichiro0185/sailotp/README.md

 # SailOTP

-SailOTP is a Sailfish Implementation of the Google-Authenticator algorithm, also known as Timebased One Time Pad (TOPT) as described in RFC 6238.
+SailOTP is a Sailfish Implementation of the Google-Authenticator algorithms, also known as TOPT (timer based) and HOTP (counter based) as described in RFC 6238 and 4226.
 A growing number of sites uses this algorithm for two-factor-authentication, including Github, Linode and several Google services.

 One can add new OTP-entries using the pulley-menu.
+The type of token can be selected.
+Title and the shared secret have to be provided.
+For counter based HOTP-tokens the counter value for the next update of the Token can be set.
+The default of 1 is the standard value for new HOTP-tokens and should not be changed.

 The main view of the app will show a list off all entries and their current One-Time-Tokens.
 The entries will be regenerated every 30 seconds, the remaining time for the current tokens is shown through a progress bar at the top of the app.
-An entry can be edited or deleted by long-pressing on it.
+HOTP-type tokens are not updated automatically, instead a refresh button is shown on the right of the token to calculate the next value and increment the counter An entry can be edited or deleted by long-pressing on it.

-One entry can be stared by tapping the star icon on the left. the stared item will be shown on the ActiveCover and refreshed every 30 seconds.
+One entry can be stared by tapping the star icon on the left. the stared item will be shown on the ActiveCover.
+If the Token is timer based, it will be refreshed every 30 seconds.
 5 seconds before the token changes it's color will change to red.
+For counter based tokens a cover action to calculate the next token is shown instead.
-The Item can be unstared by tapping it again.
+The item can be unstared by tapping the star icon again on the main view.

 From the main view a token can be copied to the clipboard by tapping on it.